multani/z3c.testsetup/src/z3c/testsetup/README.txt

     Note, that only files that contain an appropriate marker are found, regardless of the filename extension.
-The new .foo file contains a marker for unit doctests and functional doctests, such it is included in the list.
+The new .foo file contains a marker for unit doctests and functional doctests, such it is included twice in the list.

     As we can see, the new file appears twice.
 This is, because it is registered as functional doctest and unitdoctest as well.